gamelost/pcgen-rules/README.md

 You will need the PCGen data files in a separate directory.
 Edit the `Makefile` accordingly if you use a directory other than `data/`.

 Currently the code just parses .pcc and .lst files; this is very much a work in progress.
+See `todo.org` for a more detailed listing of what needs to be done.